-We also asked the clients to rate their quality of life related to their presenting problem from 0 to 10, being 0 for unbearable to 10 for great, before and after BMW intervention.
+We also asked the patients to rate their quality of life related to their presenting problem from 0 to 10, being 0 for unbearable to 10 for great, before and after BMW intervention.

-We also found proof that in 30 of the 47 case studies the client’s presenting problem was sorted in only 1 session.
+We found that in 30 of the 47 case studies the patients presenting problem was sorted in only 1 session.
 10 clients needed a second session and 7 were sorted in 3 sessions.

 [i] Siegel, D,J (2017).
 MIND A Journey to the Heart of Being Human.
 New York: W.W.
 Norton & Company. p9.

 [ii] Mental Health Foundation.
 (2017).
 Surviving or Thriving?
 The state of the UK’s mental health.
 Available: https://www.mentalhealth.org.uk/publications/surviving-or-thriving-state-uks-mental-health.
 Last accessed 20th Jul 2017.

 [iii] Wilson, E.O.
 (1998).
 Consilience: The unity of knowledge.
 New York: Vintage/Penguin.

 [iv] Erickson, M.H (1977).
 Hypnotic Realities: The Induction of Clinical Hypnosis and Forms of Indirect Suggestion.
 New York: Irvington Publishers. p147.

 [v] Benjamin Jowett translation (Vintage, 1991), The Republic pp. 253-261